devmetal/generator-pixincubator/README.md

 Pixi yeoman generator
 =====================
 Basic generator project for pixijs developers.
-This generator make able to create pixijs projects with CommonJs module loader working with browserify and babelify.
+This generator allows to create pixijs projects wich use browserify and babelify (because of es6).

 Install
 -------